When was the last time you felt refreshed, focussed, well-rested, and ready to tackle the day?

 Vitamin B6 can help reduce the symptoms of premenstrual syndrome (PMS), such as mood changes and irritability.
-It also helps in synthesising some of the neurotransmitters that affect mood and emotion.
+It also helps in synthesizing some of the neurotransmitters that affect mood and emotion.

-Vitamin E can help in easing the effects of menopause such as insomnia, hot flashes, night sweats, palpitations and vaginal dryness.
-It is believed that vitamin E actually reduces stress through its natural antioxidant properties.
+Vitamin E can help in easing the effects of menopause such as insomnia, hot flashes, night sweats, palpitations, and vaginal dryness.
+It is believed that vitamin E reduces stress through its natural antioxidant properties.

-Vitamin B3 or Niacin has the ability to help you relax and aid a more restful night of sleep.
+Vitamin B3 or Niacin can help you relax and aid in a more restful night of sleep.
 It relaxes the muscle tissue, allowing the arteries to widen and blood flow to increase.

-Hormonesare not the only things disrupting our ability to get a good night’s sleep, But it is definitely one of the major reasons.
+Hormones are not the only things disrupting our ability to get a good night’s sleep, however, it is one of the major reasons.
 A good night’s sleep is definitely what we women need to top up our energy throughout the day.
 Hope this article will help you get that upper hand.